 2.It’s not about what you know, but who you know

 Andrew Carnegie understood the importance of this principle and he purposefully went all out to get to know people of prominence in his community whenever he had the chance.
+His connections ultimately brought him invaluable collaborations and partnerships for his business.

 At age 33, Andrew Carnegie was already doing extremely well in his life, making USD$50,000 a year.
 However, he found emptiness in his life in his riches.
 It was then that he realized that a life lived for self was a very empty life.